 Cactus Juice is a heat cured resin used to harden and stabilize most porous material, especially wood.
-It comes pre-catalyzed in pints and quarts and ready to catalyze with the included catalyst in 1/2 gallon and larger.
-It is quite easy to use to obtain professional results in your home shop following these simple direction.
-These directions have some specifics applicable to my Cactus Juice Vacuum Chambers that may not apply to other chambers but the general use should be the same.
+It comes pre-activated in pints and quarts and ready to activate with the included activator in 1/2 gallon and larger (activating directions).
+It is quite easy to use and obtain professional results in your home shop following these simple directions.

 - Cactus Juice